dotnet/winforms/Documentation/building.md

 ## Prerequisites

-Follow the prerequisites listed at [Building CoreFX on Windows](https://github.com/dotnet/corefx/blob/master/Documentation/building/windows-instructions.md)
+Follow the prerequisites listed at [Building CoreFX on Windows][corefx-windows-instructions]

 ## Building from the command line